LQ95/STL-Visualizer-for-KneeBones3Dify/README.md

 <img src=docs/images/Visual_studio_install_2.png width="500">

-IMPORTANT: if your command prompt doesn't recognize "python3.9" chances are you need to type "py" instead.
+#### IMPORTANT: if your command prompt doesn't recognize "python3.9" chances are you need to type "py" instead.
-So if any of the instructions below don't work for this reason after installing Python, type "py" instread of "python3.9"
+#### So, if any of the instructions below don't work for this reason after installing Python, type "py" instread of "python3.9"